Regulation Guide

 Step 3: Search by AFSL Number or Firm Name

-Enter the AFSL number from the broker's website into the search field.
-You can also search by entity name, but firm names can be tricky — the legal entity on the licence often differs from the trading brand (for example, "First Prudential Markets Pty Ltd" appears on the licence, while the broker markets as "FP Markets").
+Enter the AFSL number from the broker's website.
+You can also search by entity name, but firm names are unreliable — the legal entity on the licence often differs from the trading brand (for example, "First Prudential Markets Pty Ltd" on the licence, while the broker markets as "FP Markets").
+Search by AFSL number.
+It's more reliable.

 Step 4: Check the Authorisation Status and Scope

-- Authorised to deal in: Verify the licence explicitly covers "derivatives" (which includes OTC forex and CFDs).
+• Authorised to deal in: The licence must explicitly cover "derivatives" (which includes OTC forex and CFDs).
 An AFSL covering only superannuation advice does not authorise forex trading.

 Step 5: Check the ASIC Warning List